-No city in the world is without its quirks, just as none is without its positives.
+No city in the world is without its quirks.
 Jacksonville is no different, and there are a number of pros and cons of living on the First Coast.
-I've spent some time recently asking other residents what they consider to be the pros of living in Jacksonville.
-Here's what the majority had to say:

 Just moved to Jacksonville?
 One of the first things you'll want to do is acquire your Florida driving license.
 As long as you have a valid license in another state, this is a fairly straightforward and simple process

 Looking for something to do in Jacksonville, but need to keep expenses down?
 You'd be surprised at the number of things to do in Jacksonville for free.
 Most free events are announced monthly, so check our current events calendar to stay updated, but there are also a few seasonal or year round attractions in the city.

 A list of fun and interesting facts about Jacksonville.
 Impress your family and friends with your knowledge of the city.

 Buy a new outfit.
 Get lunch.
 Catch a movie.
 Maybe even take a water taxi ride across the St. Johns River.
 You can do it all from one of seven major Jacksonville malls and shopping centers.

 Are you new to Jacksonville and looking for high-speed Internet?
 Service options can be drastically different from city to city, and a move out of a particular region may mean you'll need to find a new ISP (Internet Service Provider).